IgorPetrovcm/IgorPetrovcm/README.md

 # Hello, dudes 👾

-I'm a backend developer and not only🙂‍↔️
+I'm a backend developer and not only🧏‍♂️

 Languages used🧑🏼‍💻: